cpouchon/ORTHOSKIM/README.md

 ORTHOSKIM pipeline uses different mode to compute the databases, capture targeted regions, align them between taxa, or to check assemblies.

-> **Note**: A *mode_done.log* file is created containing samples that were correctly processed, whereas unprocessed samples were added into *mode_error.log* file.
+> **NOTE**: A *mode_done.log* file is created containing samples that were correctly processed, whereas unprocessed samples were added into *mode_error.log* file.
 This file could be used to remove processed samples from the initial sample file if the script has to be rerun.
 Command lines are also print if users want to rerun specific commands on samples.

 ### 3.1.
 Database (optional)